Events, birthdays and anniversaries for 13 February

 1989: Soviet Union’s Red Army left Afghan capital of Kabul in ceremony, leaving behind a handful of soldiers.

-1990: The two Germanies, with Britain, France, Soviet Union, and US, agreed a framework for German reunification.
+1990: The two Germanies, with Britain, France, Soviet Union, and United States, agreed a framework for German reunification.

 1991: Hundreds died as Americans bombed concrete structure in Baghdad claimed by Allies as command and control centre and by Iraq as air raid shelter.

-1994: John Major’s “back-to-basics” philosophy took a dent with resignation of Conservative MP Hartley Booth over relationship with Commons researcher.
+1994: John Major’s back-to-basics took new battering with resignation of Conservative MP Hartley Booth over relationship with Commons researcher.

-2010: The start of the Winter Olympics in Canada were overshadowed by the death of a luge competitor who left the track at high speed.
-Georgian Nodar Kumaritashvili, 21, died when he collided with a steel pole .
+2010: Winter Olympics in Canada, were overshadowed by the death of luge competitor Georgian Nodar Kumaritashvili, 21, in a training-run crash.

-Births: 1728 John Hunter, East Kilbride-born physiologist and surgeon; 1744 David Allan, Alloa-born artist; 1901 Lewis Grassic Gibbon (James Leslie Mitchell), novelist; 1928 Douglas John Moray Stuart, 20th Earl of Moray.
+Births: 1728 John Hunter, physiologist and surgeon; 1744 David Allan, artist known as “the Scottish Hogarth”; 1901 Lewis Grassic Gibbon (James Leslie Mitchell), novelist; 1903 Georges Simenon, Belgian author who created Inspector Maigret.